-I am a Ph.D. student in Philosophy at the University of Southern California, working primarily in the philosophy of mind, language, and cognitive science.
+I am a Ph.D. student in Philosophy at the University of Southern California, working primarily in the philosophy of cognitive science, mind, and language.

 Some current projects in this vein: A naturalized account of perceptual contents based in a fine-grained functional analysis of the neural mechanisms involved in perception.
 A modeling of the perspective-dependent properties represented in perceptual experience.
 A theoretically fruitful approach to (something like) the individuation of the senses.
 Sorting out the contributions of the individual senses, crossmodal interactions, action, and amodal representations to spatial perception.